HashemSami/functional-javascript-project-mars-dashboard/project/README.md

 # Functional Programming with Javascript

-## Student Instructions

 ### Big Picture

-This is a project for Udacity intermediate javascript nanodegree for Functional Programming with Javascript.
+This is a project for Udacity intermediate javascript nanodegree to use Functional Programming with Javascript.
 The project is for creating a Mars rover dashboard that consumes the NASA API.
 The dashboard will allow the user to select which rover's information they want to view.
 Once they have selected a rover, they will be able to see the most recent images taken by that rover, as well as important information about the rover and its mission.

 ### Getting Started

-We have supplied some of the foundational code for you.
-So follow these steps to get started:
+To get started:

-1. We'll start with the typical setup - clone theis repo and install the dependencies
+1. Clone theis repo and install the dependencies

  - [ ] For this project we are using yarn as our package manager, so to install your depencies run: